skytap/well-architected-framework/security/internalnetworking.md

 A Service Mesh can connect multiple application components or microservices together in a way that simplifies their use.
-For example, a Database running on AIX in Skytap could be connected to a frontend application hosted in a hyperscale cloud provider without having to manually configure routing at each layer.
+For example, a Database running on AIX in {{site.Brand}} could be connected to a frontend application hosted in a hyperscale cloud provider without having to manually configure routing at each layer.